AstarNetwork/astar-docs/docs/learn/governance/index.md

 `Astar` reuses Polkadot’s so-called **v1** governance model due to its practicality.
 The core idea is to further decentralize the network, but not completely re-invent the wheel.

-User is advised to refer to [the official docs](https://wiki.polkadot.network/docs/learn/learn-governance) to learn more about how _Gov v1_ works.
+Users are advised to refer to [the official docs](https://wiki.polkadot.network/docs/learn/learn-governance) to learn more about how _Gov v1_ works.

 The **Main Council** and the **Technical Committee** will be used the same as in the linked documentation.

 A novelty will be the **Community Council** which will manage certain actions related to the _community treasury_.
 This council will be able to approve or reject community treasury spending requests, and will also be able to select which dApps to stake on using the community treasury funds.
 Additionally, they will have the privilege to fast track dApp registration into the dApp staking system.

 Community treasury is an independent treasury account (no ties to main on-chain treasury) which gets primarily funded through the dApp staking rewards.
-The community council must ensure to manage the treasury wisely to ensure it remains profitable, while simultaneously giving support to projects & ambassadors.
+The community council must manage the treasury wisely to maintain profitability while also supporting projects and ambassadors.

 Conviction voting is also utilized, essentially being the same as covered in the official Polkadot network Gov v1 docs, with the only difference being in parameters.